 So, you will pay a $35 (or less) co-pay in the plan's Initial Deductible, Initial Coverage Phase, and the Coverage Gap (or Donut Hole).

-However, if you spend over your annual out-of-pocket threshold or TrOOP ($6,550 in 2021) and enter Catastrophic Coverage, you will pay 5% of the retail cost (so you may pay slightly more or less than your previous $35 co-pay - depending on the insulin's retail drug cost).
+However, if you spend over your annual out-of-pocket threshold or TrOOP ($6,550 in 2021 or $7,050 in 2022) and enter Catastrophic Coverage (the fourth and final phase of Part D drug coverage), you will pay 5% of the retail cost (so you may pay slightly more or less than your previous $35 co-pay - depending on the insulin's retail drug cost).

 However, if you reach the plan's Catastrophic Coverage phase you can see that the Medicare.gov Plan Finder shows that you will pay 5% of retail drug prices for the insulin - and not the $35 co-pay.

 So, following the example of these two different types of insulin covered by the WellCare Senior Savings Model, you can see that the monthly drug cost increases for one type of insulin (from $35 up to $47.83) and decreases for another type of insulin (from $35 down to $21.96).